 Fire- strength, robustness, energy, risk, warmth, protection.

-Playing – spontaneity, trying things out, lightness, flexibility.
+Playing – spontaneity, trying things out, lightness, flexibility, creativity.

 Weekend 1- Working Relationally

-Using the ground of our embodied responses, exploring trance states and Wild Mind.
+Using the ground of our embodied responses, exploring Wild Mind, therapy as play.

 Weekend 2- Exploring Embodiment